-REMOTE IN 1 DEVICE selects the number (1 to 16) of the Remote Device which originates the required signal, as previously assigned to the remote device via the setting REMOTE DEVICE NN ID (see REMOTE DEVICES section).
+REMOTE IN 1 DEVICE selects the number (1 to 16) of the Remote Device which originates the required signal, as previously assigned to the remote device via the setting REMOTE DEVICE NN ID (see the Remote Devices section).
 REMOTE IN 1 BIT PAIR selects the specific bits of the GOOSE message required.

-REMOTE IN 1 DEFAULT STATE selects the logic state for this point if the local relay has just completed startup or the remote device sending the point is declared to be non-communicating.
+The REMOTE IN 1 DEFAULT STATE setting selects the logic state for this point if the local relay has just completed startup or the remote device sending the point is declared to be non-communicating.
+The following choices are available: